KOOL-FM: History

 In late 1995, KOOL-FM began simulcasting on KOOL-AM, which stopped playing "older-leaning oldies".

 In 1996, Chancellor acquired KOOL-AM-FM.
 At that time they acquired several other stations in the market, bringing them over their ownership limit of 8.
 They opted to sell KOOL-AM-FM to Salem Media in 1997 and the AM, renamed KPXQ, became a Christian Talk station.
 In 2002, KPXQ became NewsTalk 960 KKNT focusing on conservative talk radio.

 KOOL-FM went to Infinity Broadcasting, later to become CBS Radio.
 The music continued to be about the same until about 1999.
 At that point more late 1970s songs were added while the pre-1964 oldies were cut back slightly.
 In 2001, some early 1980s music was added and the pre-1964 oldies were cut to about two per hour.
 By 2003, as was the case as the oldies format continued to evolve, the pre-1964 oldies were eliminated almost completely with a handful of exceptions.
 More 1980s titles were also added at that point.
 Today the station, like most oldies outlets, has more of a classic hits format than a true oldies format.

-In February 2008, CBS Radio made major layoffs that sent many longtime personalities packing, including Bill Gardner, John Michaels, Camelback Jack (who will later return), Dave Shannon, and several part-time personalities that had been with the station over the years, including Liz Boyle, Dennis Mitchell and Tony McGraw, a.k.a.
+In February 2008, CBS Radio made major layoffs that sent many longtime personalities packing, including Bill Gardner, John Michaels, Camelback Jack (who will later return), Dave Shannon (who with Gardner were the oldest workers in the building and had just received a bonus check for great ratings), and several part-time personalities that had been with the station over the years, including Liz Boyle, Dennis Mitchell and Tony McGraw, a.k.a.
 "Skippy".

 With the public release of Arbitron PPM data in July 2009, KOOL-FM continued to be one of the most listened-to stations in Phoenix with an airstaff anchored by 30-year market veterans Tom Peake and Steve Goddard along with the return of Camelback Jack at night and radio veteran Jeffrey T. Mason in middays.

 On February 2, 2017, CBS Radio announced it would merge with Entercom.
 The merger was approved on November 9, 2017, and was consummated on the 17th.

-On November 2, 2018, KOOL-FM switched to an all-Christmas format for the first time ever, which lasted until December 26, 2018.
+On November 2, 2018, KOOL-FM switched to an all-Christmas format for the one and only time it ever would, switching back to their regular format on December 26, 2018.

-On February 25, 2019, KOOL-FM morning show hosts Maria Knight and Chad Mitchell moved to sister station KMLE; on the same day, Niko Petrou moved from KMLE to KOOL to host mornings.

-On September 28, 2022, at 10 a.m., after playing "I Want To Know What Love Is" by Foreigner, KOOL-FM began stunting with a loop of jingling sleigh bells and a voice like that of Santa Claus announcing "something special" was coming soon.
+On September 28, 2022, at 10 am, after playing "I Want To Know What Love Is" by Foreigner, KOOL-FM began stunting with a loop of jingling sleigh bells and a voice like that of Santa Claus announcing "something special" was coming soon.
 At noon, the station relaunched as "Big 94.5", dropping the longtime branding by its call letters after 62 years, in a move mirroring a similar flip at cross-country sister station WOGL in Philadelphia done several months prior.
 The first song on "Big" was "Big Time" by Peter Gabriel.